Jer1911/Portfolio/README.md

 The code is organized into folders based on discipline:

+WEB DEVELOPMENT / DEV-OPS / AUTOMATION - An example of a project I successfully completed and deployed at my current job.

 COMPUTER_VISION - Examples of computer vision applications in matlab, university coursework

 ARM - Simulator of the effects of a subset of ARM (Leg v8) instructions written in Python, Computer Architecture university coursework